prog4biol/pfb2019/problemsets/Python_04_problemset.md

 9. Make a list with the following data  `['ATGCCCGGCCCGGC','GCGTGCTAGCAATACGATAAACCGG', 'ATATATATCGAT','ATGGGCCC']`.
 Use a `for` loop to iterate through each element of this list and:
    - Print out each element
    - Print out the length and the sequence i.e., "4\\tATGC\\n"
-10. Rewrite the script from 9. using a list comprehension to generate a list of tuples of sequences and lengths.
+10. Use list comprehension to generate a list of tuples of sequences and lengths with the list from #9.
 Print out the length and the sequence i.e., "4\\tATGC\\n".

-11. Modify the script from 10 so that you also print out the number of each sequence i.e. "1\t4\tACGT\n"
+11. Modify the script from #10 so that you also print out the number (postion in the list) of each sequence i.e. "1\\t4\\tACGT\\n"

 12. Have you been commiting you work?

-## No need to do all the below now, but come back to these as you have time.
-They are fun exercises.
+## Fun Challange Problems.
+These are real scripts you might use in real life.
 You have already learned all you need to know to do each.
+If you don't have enough time in this session to complete, come back and try later.

 13. Create a shuffled sequence ([Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle))
     - Use a for loop to perform the following procedure N times (N = length of seq)